 - A Type bicycle in the search box and tap Enter. - B Click this image.
-(If you can't locate this image, choose an appropriate bicycle image.) - Click Insert. - 6.
+(If you can't locate this image, choose another one.) - Click Insert. - 6.
 If necessary, click the image to select it.
 Now you will resize, rotate, and center the clip art. - 7.
 Position the mouse pointer on the image's bottom-right handle.

 The mouse pointer changes to a double-headed arrow. - 8.
-Drag down and to the right about an inch to make the image a bit larger; release the mouse button.
+Drag to the left about an inch to make the image smaller; release the mouse button.

 If you chose a different image, resize it to fit nicely on one page.
 Next you will center the image between the margins.

-- 9. With the image selected, choose Home $\rightarrow$ Paragraph $\rightarrow$ Center $\equiv$ .
+- 9. With the image selected, choose Home \rightarrow Paragraph \rightarrow Center \equiv .
 Now you will rotate the clip art.
 The circular arrow rotate handle is visible at the top of the image. - 10.
 Place the mouse pointer on the rotate handle.
 The pointer changes to a circular arrow. - 11.
 Drag the handle to the left until the image is rotated to approximately the same degree as shown.